What is Phonological Awareness?

 If they can repeat the story that you have read them they are building a foundation.
 They know that you are not just making up a new story to go with some words every time you pick a book up.
 Maybe, God built the “Could you read this again?” reflex into children for just this reason.

-More specifically, you can see phonological awareness in a child who asks you how to spell something so they can write it on their picture.
-If they tell you the sound to a letter, even if it is not the right sound, they have achieved this understanding of sounds (phonemes) joining together to form words.
+More specifically, you can see phonological awareness skills in a child who asks you how to spell something so they can write it on their picture.
+If they tell you the individual sound to a letter, even if it is not the right sound, they have achieved this understanding of sounds (phonemes) joining together to form words.

-As you progress from basic word/ sound awareness to letter/ sound awareness you want to make sure that your child can break up the sounds in a word.
-It's possible to hear whole words as one big sound.
+- As you progress from basic word/ sound awareness to letter/ sound awareness you want to make sure that your child can break up, or segment, the sounds in a word.
+It’s possible to hear whole words as one big sound.

 Ideas for isolating sounds in a word